Tire Industry Association Test Answers

 • Tire Safety and Regulations: This area covers important safety regulations, proper handling procedures, and the environmental impact of tire disposal.
 Understanding DOT regulations and proper disposal methods are key aspects of this section.

-• Specialized Tire Knowledge (Commercial, OTR, etc.): Higher-level certifications will delve into specialized areas like commercial tires, off-the-road (OTR) tires, or retreading, requiring more in-depth knowledge of specific applications and maintenance procedures.
+• Specialized Tire Knowledge (Commercial, OTR, etc.): Higher-level certifications will look at specialized areas like commercial tires, off-the-road (OTR) tires, or retreading, requiring more in-depth knowledge of specific applications and maintenance procedures.

 Effective Study Strategies for TIA Exams